thelia-modules/DatabasesManager/Readme.md

 ### 3. Configuration

 Access to databases configuration by clicking on `Configure` from backoffice module manager.
-You can now add/edit/delete databases configurations.
+You can now add/edit/delete databases configurations. <br />
 **But be careful**, configuration labels have to be the same as `schema.xml` `database ` nodes name, otherwise, models will not be able to find connection to their databases.